navuyi/NerdCoder-TUFIQoE-2021/README.md

   - Remote - very similar to Manual mode but nodeJS server script is necessary for it to work properly.
     User can control the assessment panel from the script running on the same or remote computer from the one that extension is running on
 - ### Assessment panel layout
-  - top, middle, bottom - defines the layout of the assessment panel
+  - top, middle, bottom - defines the layout and positioning of the assessment panel
 - ### Developer mode
   - Enables/disables the developer mode
   - If developer mode is enabled database connection is not checked, nerd statistics panel is visible, additional information